 - One of the most typical wide pulses is called a rolling or slippery pulse.
 This pulse indicates food stagnation in the intestines, or a build-up of phlegm somewhere in the body.
 This pulse is often present with a variety of digestive problems and sinus/allergy congestion issues.

 These and other pulse qualities help us determine what is happening in the body on a macro level.
 The positions of the pulse show us more specifically where these things are happening.

 Over the past 2000 years, Chinese physicians have mapped out the which pulse positions correlate to which parts of the body.
-The graphic above shows the specifics.
+The graphic below shows the specifics.